VerifiedarXiv:2006.1123922 min

 Sampling runs the chain backward.
 Points start as a featureless Gaussian blob and, over many small denoising steps each using equation (11), condense onto the data clusters.
 This run uses the exact optimal noise-predictor for a mixture; a real ε_θ is a trained network.

-Notice what each step is doing.
-The network looks at the current noisy image, guesses the noise, and the update nudges the image a little toward the implied clean version, then re-roughens it slightly so the chain can keep exploring.
-Early steps (high tt) are coarse: the noise drowns out detail and the best guess is close to a blurry average.
+Each step feeds the current noisy image to the network, which outputs a noise estimate, and the update nudges the image a little toward the implied clean version, then re-roughens it slightly so the chain can keep exploring.
+Early steps (high tt) are coarse: the noise washes out detail and the best guess is close to a blurry average.
 Late steps (low tt) are fine: the image is nearly clean and the network sharpens edges.
-Coarse-to-fine, exactly the order the schedule's middle band predicted.

 One training step, one sampling step